 Even if you don’t expect to make a lot of pies in your lifetime, a pie pan is one of the baking pans you’ll use fairly regularly.
 They’re perfect for baking pies, of course, but also cheesecakes, quiches, and another round, shallow dishes.

 2. Baking Pans for Cakes

 Of course, you’ll need some cake pans to get you through birthdays and anniversaries.
 But you’ll also use those cake pans for making lasagnas and baked ziti.

-If you grew up going to church, or living in the South, you already know that casserole dishes are extremely useful pans for making a variety of dishes with.
-Casserole dishes usually are made of ceramic or glass, and come with glass lids.
+If you grew up going to church or living in the South, you already know that casserole dishes are extremely useful pans for making a variety of dishes.
+Casserole dishes usually are made of ceramic or glass and come with glass lids.